nor-azilah/AI-Travel-Guide/README.md

 Acknowledgements

-This app utilizes the OpenAI GPT-3.5 Turbo model for generating travel recommendations.
+- This app utilizes the OpenAI GPT-3.5 Turbo model for generating travel recommendations.
-Images are generated using the DALL-E model.
+- Images are generated using the DALL-E model.

+License

+- This project is licensed under the MIT License.

+Feel free to contribute or report issues.
+For inquiries, contact your-email@example.com.